How Many Teeth Do Dogs Have?

 - Begin brushing only once a week, and then slowly increase this to two then three times a week.

 - Use positive conditioning and associate a positive outcome with the task so that your pup will not be hesitant.

-- Don’t force your dog down in any position.
-Sit next to them, pat them, relax and then try.
+- Don’t force your dog into any position.
+Sit next to them, pat them, relax, and then try.
 If your dog begins to feel stressed then stop, relax, and try again later.